 A "Participant Guide" summarizing the target species and the inventory protocol will be provided to participants who wish to continue monitoring listening stations on NCC properties.
 Limited number of participant guides available: first come, first serve!

 Want the opportunity to practice your rare bird identification skills?
 This is your chance!
-The Greater Bristol Marsh is rich in biodiversity, and home to many at-risk habitats for rare and/or threatened species.Questions?
+The Greater Bristol Marsh is rich in biodiversity, and home to many habitats for rare and/or threatened species.Questions?